loda-lang/loda-programs/README.md

 lpe                ; end descent loop over diff array
 ```

+## Implementation

+An interpreter for LODA programs written in C++ is available at https://github.com/ckrause/loda.

 ## Future Work

 * Is the LODA language universal, i.e., is it possible to write a LODA program that interprets an arbitrary other LODA program based on some encoding in memory registers?
 * Is it possible to extend the expressive power of LODA _without_ losing the guarantee for termination?

+## Remarks by the Author

+If you want to cite LODA, please use the following reference:

+Christian Krause: _LODA: Lexicographical Order Descent Assembly v1.0_.
+Available at https://github.com/ckrause/loda.

 ## Bibliography